PeteGoo/petegoo.github.io/about.md

   - /contact/
 ---

-My name is Peter Goodman, I am a developer living in Auckland, New Zealand building software for the legal industry.
+My name is Peter Goodman, I am a developer living in Auckland, New Zealand building software.
 My hometown is Londonderry in Northern Ireland and I spent about 6 years in Edinburgh, Scotland working in the financial sector before moving to New Zealand in 2007.

-I specialise in Microsoft .Net, Domain Driven Design, DSL Tools Windows Communication Foundation and Workflow Foundation.
+I find myself moving mostly around Microsoft .Net, Domain Driven Design, DSL Tools Windows Communication Foundation and Workflow Foundation.
 I have spoken at Tech-Ed New Zealand on Workflow and Windows Server AppFabric as well as various meetups and community groups.

 You can find my talks and slides referenced on my main web site at [petegoo.com](http://www.petegoo.com)